 South Derbyshire and Derby residents

 If you live in the south of the county or in Derby the education programme is called X-PERT.
 The 'X-PERT Health Diabetes Programme' is award winning and delivers structured education over 6 weeks in sessions of two and a half hours per week.

 If you live in the north of the county the type 2 diabetes education programme is called Diabetes and You.
-Diabetes and You is delivered in either 1 whole day or 2 half days.
+Diabetes and You is delivered in either one whole day or 2 half days.

 You can ask your GP or practice nurse to refer you onto the programme.
 On receipt of the referral, an invitation letter is sent out with a list of dates and venues and contact details in order to book a place on a course.

 If the service doesn’t hear from you, they will try to contact you by phone to see whether you still wish to attend and will help you book onto a course.

 Or you can self-refer by using the contact information.
 We'll then contact your GP practice to ask them for some information about your diabetes.

 To book a place, or for further information about the education programmes, contact: